precice/tutorials/perpendicular-flap/fluid-aste/README.md

 ### Generating vtk output during a simulation

 The base case for this tutorial is the OpenFOAM-FEniCS perpendicular flap tutorial.
-So let's start in the the root-directory of that simulation [`tutorials/FSI/flap_perp/OpenFOAM-FEniCS`](https://github.com/precice/tutorials/tree/master/FSI/flap_perp/OpenFOAM-FEniCS).
+So let's start in the the root-directory of the perpendicular flap case: [`tutorials/perpendicular-flap`](https://github.com/precice/tutorials/tree/master/perpendicular-flap).

 To generate vtk output in preCICE, add the statement `<export:vtk directory="preCICE-output" />` to the `precice-config.xml` in `tutorials/perpendicular-flap` in the Solid participant.
 The result should look the following way: